ctlab/GADMA/docs/source/user_manual/output.rst

 Output directory content
 --------------------------

-For every repeat of Genetic algorithm GADMA creates a new folder in output directory with corresponding number.
+For every repeat of the genetic algorithm GADMA creates a new folder in the output directory with corresponding number.

-In every folder there is ``GADMA_GA.log``, where every iteration of algorithm is saved, folders ``pictures`` and ``code``. ``eval_file`` and ``save_file`` have information about evaluations and optimization.
+In every folder there is ``GADMA_GA.log``, where every iteration of the algorithm is saved, pictures and generated code of best models are saved in ``pictures`` and ``code`` directories of each run. ``eval_file`` and ``save_file`` have information about evaluations and optimization.

-When genetic algorithm finishes GADMA saves picture and python code of received model in the corresponding folder.
+When the genetic algorithm finishes GADMA saves pictures and python code of obtained model in the corresponding folder.

-When all GA's are executed, the codes are saved in the root directory.
+When all GA are executed, the codes are saved in the root directory.

 .. code-block:: none